 Use Ground Flax Seed and Lower Cholesterol Numbers!

 Flax seed was not going to be the topic of another hub from my computer quite this soon.
-Touching on the benefits of fresh ground flax seed and helping others know how to incorporate it into their diet was a good move.
+Touching on the benefits of fresh ground flax seed and helping others know how to incorporate it into their diet was a good move for my first post.

 Then, adding a "how to" for making whole flax seed hot/cold packs seemed to be more than enough to cover the subject.
+Using it when dieting is another smart moves.
 Surely my little collection of flax hubs would adequately cover the topic.

 Not much bigger than a mustard seed, flax did not seem to have a lot more to say for itself.
-I had little faith that using flax seed would be a topic highlighted by my computer again.
+Without even thinking about it I had little faith that using flax seed would be a topic highlighted on my computer again.

 Knowing that it had an interesting and important history, that it had been quite useful back in the day, that many people were currently using its oil, all told me that plenty had been written about it, but oh me, oh my oh, how I underestimated this little seed's benefits!